 Apple prefers people not to make regular use of Terminal.
 There is too much of a risk that something unexpected and fairly catastrophic could go wrong.
 Plus, making the Library permanently visible could have the same impact.
 So taking the “Apple recommended” approach means that Library will only appear as long as you keep the Finder window for the Library folder open.

 Here is how you can temporarily view files in the Mac Library:

-- Either within Desktop or with a Finder window open, hold down the Option key and select the Go menu;
+- Either within Desktop or with the Finder window open, hold down the Option key and select the Go menu.

-- Double-click on Library, which will open a Finder window containing the contents of the Library folder;
+- Double-click on Library, which will open the Finder window containing the contents of the Library folder.

 - Once you close that window, the Library folder will be hidden again.
-This method is only temporary, designed to give you immediate access.
+This method is only temporary and designed to give you immediate access.

-Another similar method, for anyone using macOS Mavericks or later, is to follow these steps to view the Library:
+Another similar method for older macOS versions is to follow these steps to view the Library:

 - Place a checkmark in a box to Show Library Folder.

 Now you should be able to access and open the Library folder on a Mac with ease and to do this whenever you need it.

 Some system folders and apps are deliberately hidden from view.
 Besides the Finder and Terminal, there is an easier way to look under the hood of your Mac.
 Apps like CleanMyMac X will show you the entire storage structure of your computer.
 What for?
 Because this way, you can find your forgotten folders and find what’s wasting the most space.